|

 Games usually take place outdoors but there are plenty of indoor pickleball courts popping up, especially in cooler climates or for winter leagues.
 Playing inside can be a little different since indoor balls have smaller holes, but the rules don’t change.

-Serving Rules: How to Start the Point
+Pickleball Gameplay Rules Summary: Serving Rules and How to Start the Point

 Only one serve attempt is allowed, unless there’s a let—if the ball clips the net and still drops in the right service box, you replay the serve.
 In doubles, both players get to serve before the other team gets a chance, except for the very first serve of the game, when only one player serves for that side.